fdazen/fda-documentation/profiles.md

 ---
 tags:
   - Profiles
+keywords: >-
-keywords: "profiles, guest profile, company profile, travel agent profile, invoice profile, search profile, create profile"
+  profiles, guest profile, company profile, travel agent profile, invoice profile, search profile, create profile
-last_updated: "February 16th, 2016"
+last_updated: 'February 16th, 2016'
+summary: >-
-summary: "The Profile Tab contains information about your guests, travel agents, companies, and any business source your hotels uses or has a partnership with.
+  The Profile Tab contains information about your guests, travel agents, companies, and any business source your hotels uses or has a partnership with.
   You can think of profiles as sort of special containers that gather a wide range of information, from demographics to payment history to guest preferences.
-Profiles are also very useful when creating new reservations, as information is stored and prompted as suggestions in the folios."
+Profiles are also very useful when creating new reservations, as information is stored and prompted as suggestions in the folios.
 published: true
 ---